quicwg/base-drafts/draft-ietf-quic-tls.md

 # IANA Considerations

-This document does not create any new IANA registries, but it registers the values in the following registries:
+This document registers the quic_transport_parameters extension found in

-* TLS ExtensionType Values Registry {{!TLS-REGISTRIES=RFC8447}} - IANA is to register the quic_transport_parameters extension found in {{quic_parameters}}.
+{{quic_parameters}} in the TLS ExtensionType Values Registry
+{{!TLS-REGISTRIES=RFC8447}}.

 The Recommended column is to be marked Yes.
 The TLS 1.3 Column is to include CH and EE.

-* QUIC Transport Error Codes Registry {{QUIC-TRANSPORT}} - IANA is to register the KEY_UPDATE_ERROR (0xe), as described in {{key-update-error}}.

 --- back